chauff/cse1500-web-transcripts/Lecture-6.md

  You already know how to install such modules, e.g. `npm install —save alexa-sdk`.
 You can also use the command line to search for modules to install, e.g. `npm search alexa`.

-While it is beyond the scope of this course to dive into the details of the npm registry, it should be mentioned that it is not without issues; the story of how 17 lines of code - a single npm module - nearly broke much of the modern Web for half a day or so can be found [here](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/).
+While it is beyond the scope of this course to dive into the details of the npm registry, it should be mentioned that it is not without issues; the story of how 17 lines of code - a single npm module - nearly broke much of the modern web for half a day or so can be found [here](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/).

 ### A file-based module system

-In node.js each file is its own module.
+In Node.js each file is its own module.
 This means that the code we write in a file does not pollute the *global namespace*.
-In node.js we get this ability for free.
+In Node.js we get this ability for free.
 When we write client-side JavaScript, we have to work hard to achieve the same effect (recall the module pattern covered in [Lecture 3](Lecture-3.md)).

-The module system works as follows: each node.js file can access its so-called module definition through the module variable.
+The module system works as follows: each Node.js file can access its so-called module definition through the module variable.
 The module variable is your entry point to modularize your code.
 To make something available from a module to the outside world, `module.exports` or its alias `exports` is used as we will see in a second:

 ```javascript
 module {